-A financial plan is a comprehensive evaluation of an investor's current and future financial state by using currently known variables to seek to predict future cash flows, asset values and withdrawal plans.
+A financial plan is a comprehensive evaluation of an investor's current and future financial state by using currently known variables to seek to anticipate future cash flows, asset values and withdrawal plans.
 Most individuals work in conjunction with a financial planner and use current net worth, tax liabilities, asset allocation, and future retirement and estate plans in developing financial plans.
-These metrics are used along with estimates of asset growth to determine if a person's financial goals can be met in the future, or what steps need to be taken to ensure that they are.
+These metrics are used along with estimates of asset growth to determine if a person's financial goals can be met in the future, or what corrective steps need to be taken to pursue those goals.

 Financial goalsA financial plan is based on an individual's or a family's clearly defined financial goals, including funding a college education for the children, buying a larger home, starting a business, retiring on time or leaving a legacy.
 Financial goals should be quantified and set to milestones for tracking.